 Before you attempt to negotiate with the IRS on your own or file past-due tax returns, consult a tax accountant, CPA, IRS enrolled agent or tax attorney to help you determine where you stand with the IRS.

 When you receive form LT16, act quickly to avoid further action from the IRS.
-If you ignore the form, you will accrue additional fees and penalties for your unpaid tax debt as well as the missing tax returns.
+If you ignore the form, you will accrue additional fees and penalties for your unpaid back taxes as well as the missing tax returns.

 In spite of the wording on the form, the IRS cannot actually seize your money or property without due process.
 If you haven’t received Form CP504 – Intent to Levy State Tax Refund or Other Property, Form LT11 – Final Notice of Intent to Levy, or Form CP90 – Final Notice of Intent to Levy and Your Right to a Hearing, then you don’t have to worry about a levy or wage garnishment until you receive these “final notice” forms.